pdelong42/RRD-FFT/README.md

 mainly having to do with the way RRAs work.
 To make it work that way would involve major changes to the way RRDtool works, which I'm not sure I want to do.

+Dependencies:

+ - RRDtool
+ - FFTW library
+ - a C compiler (GCC, LLVM, ...)
+ - Bourne Shell and Perl interpreters (but hopefully not for much longer)